-In January’s FA Cup third round, the online bookmaking giant Bet365 was permitted to live stream 23 FA Cup third-round matches thanks to a deal signed three years previously in January 2017.
+In January’s FA Cup third round, the online bookmaking giant Bet365 was permitted to live stream 23 FA Cup third-round matches of the 25 that were not available on TV thanks to a deal signed three years previously in January 2017.
 The FA announced it was cutting its ties with gambling firms in July 2017, but this deal was done in January of the same year, preceding any pledge by seven months.

 By way of enticing larger bet amounts, the matches were only available to access on the bet365 app to customers that placed a bet of at least £5 or more up to 24 hours prior to kick-off and came into effect in the 2018/20 football season.

 The English Football League has a similar deal in place with Sky Bet but this deal differs slightly because all of the games are available to view elsewhere meaning that they were not bet per view, as with bet365 where viewers looking to watch a match had no legal alternative to placing a minimum £5 wager to access footage.